KatherineMichel/agile-sprint-playbook/extra.md

 * Sources of inspiration
 * "Gathering Forces: Facts that will shape this product/service"
-* Metrics: monitor progress, determine success
-* Current Solutions:
-* What does the world look like without this problem?
 * For customer segment #1

 * Valuable articles, notes and other info